 Ph.D., Indiana University

-Current research projects include exploring the role of image and character in U.S. political discourse, critically tracing the history of American presidential campaign rhetoric, and examining the rhetorics of geopolitical change in contemporary remakes of Cold War era films.
+Current research projects include exploring the role of image and character in U.S. political discourse and political judgment, the depictions of the U.S. presidency in popular culture, critically tracing the recent history of American presidential campaign rhetoric, and examining the rhetorics of geopolitical change in contemporary remakes of Cold War era films.

 Trevor Parry-Giles and Michael J. Steudeman, “Crafting Character, Moving History: John McCain’s Political Identity in the 2008 Presidential Campaign,” Quarterly Journal of Speech 103 (2017): 66-89. doi: 10.1080/00335630.2016.1234062.

 Michael J. Steudeman and Trevor Parry-Giles, “Redeeming the Maverick McCain: Game Change as Hyperreal Campaign History,” Communication Quarterly 64 (2016): 553-572. doi: 10.1080/01463373.2016.1176938.

 William Howell and Trevor Parry-Giles, “From Tweets to Movements: Celebrity Power and the Modern Police State,” Celebrity Studies 6 (2015): 610-612. doi: 10.1080/19392397.2015.109221.

 Trevor Parry-Giles, “Presidentialism, Political Fiction, and the Complex Presidencies of Fox’s 24,” Presidential Studies Quarterly 44 (2014): 204-223, doi: 10.1111/psq.12109.